How to tape a Hamstring Injury

 How does a hamstring injury occur?

 The hamstring is a collective name for a group of muscles located at the back of the thigh.
 The main function of the hamstring is to extend the hip and bend the knee joint.
 The hamstring also helps to rotate the knee.
+In many sportsmen and women, these muscles are often shortened; in explosive sports such as football and handball, the hamstring can easily be stretched or even torn.

 The cause of this injury must also be sought in an imbalance of the thigh muscles (muscle length and strength) and instability of the trunk and pelvic muscles.

-Treatment with CureTape® within the rehabilitation process
+Hamstring strapping with CureTape® within the rehabilitation process

+The recovery time from a hamstring injury often takes several weeks to three months, depending on the severity of the injury.
+Treatment with CureTape® supports the rehabilitation process and reduces the pain, restoring the function.
 This makes it easier to carry out muscle-strengthening and stabilising exercises of the trunk and pelvis.
 This tape application can also be used preventatively before sports or during competitions.

-Green tape (CureTape Sports – lime):
+1. Green tape (CureTape Sports – lime):

 1. Measure the tape length with the hamstring in a stretched position by having the client stand or lie down.